ScottLogic/Technology-Carbon-Standard/pages/categories/downstream.md

 {% include linkedHeading.html heading="End-User Devices" level=2 %}

-This considers the emissions generated from the electricity consumption of devices such as desktops, laptops, tablets, and mobile phones that utilise the products or services provided by the organisation.
+This considers the emissions generated from the electricity consumption of devices such as desktops, laptops, tablets, and mobile phones that utilise the products or services provided by an organisation.
+It is important to account for the differences in energy efficiency across various devices accessing these products and services.
+Typically, a smartphone uses less energy than a laptop, and a laptop uses less energy than a desktop.
+Understanding the [energy use of devices](/information/lifecycle/usage) can then be used to estimate carbon emissions by considering the source of the energy ([Carbon Intensity](/glossary#carbon-intensity)) used to power or charge that device.
+Finally, end-user devices should have their embodied carbon estimated.
+This should take into account the product’s life span to consider the entire [Product Life Cycle](/glossary#product-life-cycle).
+[Read more about hardware lifecycle emissions](/information/lifecycle).

 {% include linkedHeading.html heading="Network Data Transfer" level=2 %}